roca-tax/roca-tax-website/content/about/_index.md

 ## Our Story

-Founded in Rochester, NY, Roca Tax has a simple mission: to provide reliable, accurate, and personalized tax services in English and in Spanish.
+Founded in Rochester, NY, Roca Tax has a simple mission: to provide reliable, accurate, and bilingual tax services.

 We are commited to personal service and believe that every client deserves the same level of care and expertise.